 The distance you choose to travel behind the vehicle in front is of critical importance and, if you anticipate the traffic conditions ahead, you can avoid collisions caused by someone else’s bad driving.
 Better to say ‘I had a near miss’ than to say ‘It wasn’t my fault!’

-For more information on any of the issues raised in this article, on road safety in general or about the work LDi does, contact Mike Smalley by emailing firstname.lastname@example.org.
+For more information on any of the issues raised in this article or on road safety, contact our Personal Injury and Accident Claims team.